lasseignelab/labwebsite/content/blog/2019-12-13-new-website.en.md

 linktitle: ''
 type: post
 ---
-**Welcome to the new Lasseigne Lab website!** We have been working hard to get it up and running with the hopes that we can share what’s going on in the lab.
+**Welcome to the new Lasseigne Lab website!** While still under construction, we wanted to share a first post about our new team!

 <img src="/blog/2019-12-13-new-website.en_files/20191118_141811.jpg" alt="">
 **(left to right) Tabea Soelter, Jen Fisher, and Jordan Whitlock**

-  We've been lucky to have built up a strong team within the lab.
-This summer we welcomed Sasha Thalluri and Avery Williams, two undergraduate research assistants majoring in genetics and enthusiastic to learn more about working in a lab.
-We were then fortunate to have Randi Wood join as lab manager, and she has been working hard to bring the wet side of our lab into motion.
+  We've been fortunate to recruit such a strong, interdisciplinary team.
+This past summer we welcomed Sasha Thalluri and Avery Williams, two undergraduate genetics research assistants enthusiastic to learn more about science and the lab environment.
+Shortly after, Randi Wood joined as a staff scientist and our lab manager.
+Randi has been as been working hard to build the wet side of the lab.

-  We then had three graduate students, Jordan Whitlock, Jen Fisher, and Tabea Soelter, rotate through our lab.
-They each took on their own project that contributed to the research of the lab.
-Their projects were mainly computational in focus, and they contributed to library preparation as part of their wetlab training.
-Jordan and Jen then made the decision to join the lab and we are excited about what they will accomplish with us.
+  This fall we had three graduate students rotate: Jordan Whitlock, Jen Fisher, and Tabea Soelter.
+Each led her own hybrid wet and dry lab genomics disease project.
+All three of them have officially made the decision to join the lab and we are excited about what they will accomplish with us!

-  Vishal Oza is our new computational-focused staff scientist, and we are also happy to have Drew Hardigan on the team as he completes a short postdoc for his MD/PhD.
-Our lab seems to be growing more and more by the day and we look forward to what more our team will become and accomplish.
+  In early 2020, Vishal Oza, PhD, our new computational biology and bioinformatics Postdoctoral Fellow joined to lead our multiomics data integration studies.
+We are also thrilled to have Drew Hardigan, PhD, with us for a short postoc.
+We are looking forward to science in 2020!

 ![](/blog/2019-12-13-new-website.en_files/20191206_123730.jpg)
 **(left to right) Brittany Lasseigne, Vishal Oza, Sasha Thalluri, Drew Hardigan, Jen Fisher, Tabea Soelter, and Jordan Whitlock**